mozsearch/mozsearch/docs/webtest.md

 ## Global variables

-Test harness and utility functions are made similar to mochitest-browser style, in order to make it easier for people who's familiar with the mozilla-central code.
+Test harness and utility functions are made similar to mochitest-browser style, in order to make it easier for people who's familiar with the firefox-main code.

 Functions provided by the test harness: